 - Moisture near the temperature & pressure relief valve (T&P valve)

-Catching these early signs can prevent water damage and alert you to hidden problems.
+Catching these early signs can prevent water damage and avoid expensive repairs.

 5. Test the T&P Relief Valve